jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-cloud-transfer.md

 5. Artifacts in remote repositories caches are not transferred.
 6. Federated repositories are transferred without their federation members.
 After the transfer, you'll need to reconfigure the federation as described in the Federated Repositories documentation.
 Federated Repositories
 7. Docker repositories with names that include dots or underscores aren't allowed in JFrog Cloud.
 8. Artifact properties with a value longer than 2.4K characters are not supported in JFrog Cloud.
 Such properties are generally seen in Conan artifacts.
-The artifacts will transferred without the properties in this case.
+The artifacts will be transferred without the properties in this case.
 A report with these artifacts will become available to you at the end of the transfer.
 9. The files transfer process allows transferring files that were created or modified on the source instance after the process started.
 However, files that were deleted on the source instance after the process started, are not deleted on the target instance by the process.
 10. The files transfer process allows transferring files that were created or modified on the source instance after the process started.
 The custom properties of those files are also updated on the target instance.
 However, if only the custom properties of those files were modified on the source, but not the files' content, the properties are not modified on the target instance by the process.